 How you set out the trotline in the water depends on where you are fishing.
 In a creek or small river you simply tie each end of the mainline to each bank via a stake or a tree limb.
 The line spans the creek or river and is submerged with small weights along the length to take it underwater.
 In open water such as a lake you have to tie empty jugs to each end and then anchor each end with heavy weights. then you have the smaller weights in the middle to take the mainline under the surface.
 The floating jugs help keep the mainline accessible when you get ready to run the line for fish.
 Trotlines can be dangerous if you are careless.
 They can drag you out of the boat and underwater in a heartbeat.
 I recommend always fishing with a partner when fishing trotlines.

 To make the trotline I use just a few simple supplies.
-For the mainline I like to use a heavy 580 lb. test, tarred, braided or twisted nylon line.
+For the mainline I like to use a heavy 700 lb. test, tarred, braided or twisted nylon line.
 The heavier the better in my opinion.
-You can get this line here.
 This line is relatively cheap and strong as well.
 Texas regulations state that the drop hooks must be a minimum of 3 feet apart.
 So a 25 hook mainline will need to be at least 100 feet long.
 I usually just use a standard 120 ft. long mainline to account for tying each end and also to account for the spacing knots to be discussed later.

 For convenience I like to remove my drop hooks from the mainline for storage.
 That way I can ball up the mainline and not have to fight sharp hooks for safety.
 To keep your drops evenly spaced along the mainline I simply tie two knots about an inch apart at three foot intervals.
 This is simple and does not require clips and other extra parts.

 The drops are simply constructed of a piece of 100 lb. test tarred twisted nylon line cut in 3 ft. lengths and the ends tied together to form a loop.
-You can get this line here.
 I always cut lines with a good pair of sharp scissors and the burn the ends with a flame to prevent unraveling.
-I then loop a snap swivel on one end and a trotline clip on the other.
+I then loop a snap swivel on one end and a trotline clip on the other

 The hook is a matter of personal choice depending on your bait, but big is always better in my opinion.
 The trotline clips make it easy and safe to assemble or disassemble the trotline while out on the water.
 I use them all the time and have never had one come apart yet.